 |Rolling Resistance Coefficient (Crr) 80 psi / 5.5 Bar||0.00659|

 |Rolling Resistance Coefficient (Crr) 60 psi / 4.1 Bar||0.00785|

 As expected, rolling resistance is very high.
 At 120 psi, rolling resistance is 19.3 watts.
 At lower air pressures, rolling resistance rises even more.
 At 80 psi, rolling resistance is 22.0 watts, which means rolling resistance is 8.3 watts higher when compared to a GP4000S II at 80 psi (13.7 watts).

 |Puncture Resistance Tread||18|

 |Puncture Resistance Sidewall||7|

 While the Gatorskin is a good choice, It's quite an old-tech road bike tire.
-The new Continental Grand Prix 4-Season might be a better tire with a double layer of Vectran breaker and a DuraSkin sidewall.
-I will try to test this tire as well as it should give some interesting results.
+The newer Continental Grand Prix 4-Season (read review) might be a better tire with a double layer of Vectran breaker and a DuraSkin sidewall.

 TEST VERDICT: Recommended

 Please consider to share this article with your friends.